deparkes/OOMMFpython/README.md

 Files for the OOMMF scripting with python tutorial on deparkes.co.uk

-If you find any errors, please let me know at duncan@deparkes.co.uk
+If you find any errors, please create an issue here: https://github.com/deparkes/OOMMFpython/issues